mchakravarty/CodeEditorView/README.md

 ## Status

 I consider this to be pre-release quality.
-It is sufficient to start building something on it, but it is not yet ready for production.
-While the `CodeEditor` view already supports quite a bit of advanced functionality (such as the inline messages and minimap), other components are still quite simple, such as the range of tokens covered by the language configuration.
-Moreover, performance is still an issue that needs to be addressed.
-The core architecture, such as the incremental tokenisation for syntax highlighting, is designed to handle larger files smoothly, but the overall implementation still needs some performance debugging.
+It is sufficient to build something with it, but it is not yet ready for production.
+The `CodeEditor` view already supports quite a bit of advanced functionality (such as the inline messages, a minimap, and (on macOS) code completion).
+Other components are still quite simple, such as the range of tokens covered by the language configuration, but that is also something that is easily extended.
+Performance is still an issue for larger files.

 ## License